Earliest Galaxies in the JADES Origins Field: Luminosity Function and Cosmic Star-Formation Rate Density 300 Myr after the Big Bang: Introduction

 \section{Introduction}

 \jwst\ has pushed the forefront of our knowledge of galaxies in the distant universe to the first 350 million years of cosmic time.
-Within the first weeks of operations, surveys with \jwst\ unveiled galaxy candidates beyond redshift $z\sim12$ in an epoch when only the most optimistic models of the cosmic star formation rate density predicted that galaxies would be easily discoverable \citep{naidu22_highz, castellano22, finkelstein23, adams23, atek23, donnan23, hainline23, harikane23_uvlf, perez-gonzalez2023a,leung23,casey2023a,yan2023a}.
+Within the first weeks of operations, surveys with \jwst\ unveiled galaxy candidates beyond redshift $z\sim12$ in an epoch when only the most optimistic models of the cosmic star formation rate density predicted that galaxies would be easily discoverable \citep{naidu22_highz, castellano22, finkelstein23, adams23, atek23, donnan23, harikane23_uvlf, morishita2023a, bouwens2023a}.
 The identification and spectroscopic confirmation by the \jwst\ Advanced Deep Extragalactic Survey (JADES; PIs Rieke and Lutzgendorf; \citealt{eisenstein23_jades}) of the galaxies JADES-GS-z12-0 at $z=12.6$ and JADES-GS-z13-0 at $z=13.2$ affirmatively established for the first time the reality of galaxies at $z>12$ \citep{curtis-lake23, robertson23, deugenio23}.
-Subsequently, other galaxy candidates have been confirmed at $z\sim12-13$ in other surveys \citep{fujimoto23_zspec, wang23}.
+Subsequently, other galaxy candidates have been confirmed at $z\sim12-13$ in other surveys \citep{fujimoto23_zspec, wang23} and many additional high-redshift candidates identified photometrically \citep[e.g.,][]{hainline23, perez-gonzalez2023a,leung23}.